microsoft/onnxruntime/docs/get-started/with-java.md

 Java 8 or newer

 ## Builds
 Release artifacts are published to **Maven Central** for use as a dependency in most Java build tools.
-The artifacts are built with support for some popular plaforms.
+The artifacts are built with support for some popular platforms.

 ![Version Shield](https://img.shields.io/maven-central/v/com.microsoft.onnxruntime/onnxruntime)